Updated July 2023

-While some colleges choose to develop their own educator portal, most rely on an online service where they set up their workflow in a learning management system (LMS).
-In this article, we’ll write about the three more commonly used LMS among schools: Blackboard, Canvas, and Google Classroom.
+While many school districts choose to develop their own portal, most rely on an online service where they set up their workflow in a learning management system (LMS).

 Even though they have the same basic features, like creating modules, setting deadlines, and submitting assignments, each has its unique display and workflow, which colleges have the opportunity to change as they desire.